chromiumembedded/cef/tools/distrib/win/README.txt

   locales folder must exist in the same directory as libcef.dll.

 * Other resources
-    chrome.pak
+    devtools_resources.pak
-  Note: The chrome.pak file must exist in the same directory as libcef.dll.
+  Note: The pak file must exist in the same directory as libcef.dll.

 Optional components: